hds-sandbox/bulk_RNAseq_course/develop/08d_DEA_visualization.md

 ## Advanced visualizations

-When we are working with large amounts of data it can be useful to display that information graphically to gain more insight.
+When we are working with large amounts of data it can be useful to display that information graphically.
 During this lesson, we will get you started with some basic and more advanced plots commonly used when exploring differential gene expression data, however, many of these plots can be helpful in visualizing other types of data as well.

 We will be working with three different data objects we have already created in earlier lessons: